GUIDE 2: ISSUES IN METHODS

 of your work on disk.
 For example, I receive copies of all presentations

 Prior topics can be seen from the presentations posted to our Blackboard site as well as several prior course papers, also in Blackboard.
 Some students have written library research papers with topics such as academic motivation, cartoon violence, emotional intelligence, coach-player interaction, bullying, and cross-cultural differences in social cognition.
-Others have executed a short survey, small experiment or observational design.
+Others have conducted a short survey, small experiment or observational design.
 Examples include observing parent-child interaction at supermarket checkouts or during games, observing conformity in the "upward gaze" experiment replication, nonverbal communication in counseling sessions and perceived counselor competence, seeing how social factors influence the return of a "lost wallet," conformity in aerobics classes, or how watching cartoons or children's comedies affects preschoolers.
-One counseling student's Social Psychology paper won a graduate student poster prize at the 2011 American Psychological Association meetings.
-Maybe this year it will be YOUR turn to win an award at your professional association!
+One advanced counseling student's Social Psychology paper won a graduate student poster prize at the 2011 American Psychological Association meetings.
+Last year, two students did an excellent critical review of the "Hawthorn effect".
+Maybe this year it will be YOUR turn to win an award or present at your professional association!

 Students often produce especially good

 work when they work in teams.
 This is particularly true for the Course